jhermsmeier/php-aggressor/README.md

 - `int Aggressor::$expires = 120` sets the cache expiration in seconds.

-- `int Aggressor::$itemLimit = 0` sets the number of item returned.
+- `int Aggressor::$itemLimit = 0` sets the number of items returned.
 Setting it to zero deactivates the limit.

 - `string Aggressor::$dateFormat = 'r'` sets the date format used in returned object.
 Setting it to something that evaluates to false (e.g. an empty string) will prevent formatting times and dates given in the feed.